 Academic Offerings

-The Internal Medicine Residency Program provides a wide range of academic programs to supplement trainees' diverse clinical training experiences.
-Didactic schedule primarily revolves around the Academic Half Day (AHD) and will be developed yearly to be repeated each year, reinforcing values and providing opportunities for residents to revisit the lessons.
+The Internal Medicine Residency Program offers a comprehensive range of academic activities to complement the diverse clinical training experiences of our residents.
+Our didactic schedule centers around the Academic Half Day (AHD) and is designed to be developed and refined annually.
+This yearly structure allows for the reinforcement of core principles while providing opportunities for residents to revisit and deepen their understanding of key lessons.

 Academic Half day